-While reading through Rawiya’s last post, I was reminded of a conversation I had with my own mother about a decade ago.
+While reading through Rawiya’s last post, I was reminded of a conversation I had with my own mother about when I was 16.
 I was sitting at a computer in my parents’ family room.
 She was in her usual spot, ironing, and watching television.

 “Mom, what do you think about Muslim dating?”